-How do they travel and why is it so important?
-This blog will take a look at the world of biodiversity, ecology and conservation, and how it is more connected to human activity than you may realize.
+How do they get around and why is it so important?
+This blog takes a look at the world of biodiversity, ecology and conservation, and how it connects to human activity more than you may realize.

 Gatineau Park is…

 - close to 230 species of birds